How We Work – Our Process

 The Analysis phase provides an opportunity to gather information on learners, content, context, and tasks.
 The results from this analysis will help define the type of training needed and how it will be designed and developed.
-The Analysis phase should not be rushed or overlooked as it provides the foundation to all other phases.
+The Analysis phase should not be rushed or overlooked as it

 The Design phase provides an opportunity to use the information gathered from the Analysis phase to organize the tasks, write learning objectives, determine the delivery method, and graphically design the slides/screens.